cpilson/CoderCamps-real_world_react/README.md

 # Part 04
 * Created a `middleware.js` to handle the Promise with promiseMiddleware.
 This will be a collection of functions that will run when we dispatch actions.
 * Rendered our article(s) and created a "dumb" component that receives props from `ArticlesList`, called `ArticleDetail`.

+# Part 05
+* Now that we have a dispatch to reducers working, with a switch statement catching on action type `HOME_PAGE_LOADED`, we:
+    * Created and built out the `ArticlePreview` component;
+    * Added the `ArticlePreview` component in the `ArticleList` component.

 <!--